NewHomeSS14/NewHome/README.md

 NewHome is a fork of [Aurora Song](https://github.com/space-wizards/space-station-14).

-This is the primary repo for NewHome.
+This is an old repo of NewHome that is no longer in use.

 Aurora Song is a fork of [Space Station 14](https://github.com/space-wizards/space-station-14) that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox) engine written in C#.